lorefnon/vite-plugin-civet/README.md

 })
 ```

-Note that the id here is the vite plugin id, different from the name of the package that defines the plugin.
+Note that the `id` here is the Vite plugin id, different from the name of the package that defines the plugin.
 This id can be found in the object that the plugin's default export returns.

 ```
 > (await import('@vitejs/plugin-react-swc')).default({})